codyjroberts/codyjroberts.github.io/source/blog/draft-2016-04-15-phoenix-channels-with-ember.html.md

 Guardian and produce JSON following the jsonapi.org specification with ja_serializer.
 In addition we'll be using ember-simple-auth for sessions and leaflet.js for our map.

+This tutorial assumes that you have some basic knowledge of Elixir, Javascript, Phoenix, and EmberJS.
+A simple perusal of both frameworks' documentation should be enough.
+I don't define everything so it will be helpful to keep the documentation open while working through the tutorial.

+### Versions
+Elixir v1.1.2
+Phoenix v1.2.3
+PostgreSQL 9.4

+**Disclaimer**: This is my first time working with Phoenix and EmberJS.
+It is very likely that there are more practical ways to achieve the goals of this application.
+Suggestions and critique are welcome and appreciated!

 # Phoenix API